SirJson/boostnote-builder/README.md

 * Node.js
 * NPM
 * Git
-* Grunt (Can be installed by the script)
+* grunt-cli (Can be installed by the script)

 I've tested it with [Node.js v8.12.0 LTS](https://nodejs.org/en/blog/release/v8.12.0/).
 It might work with the latest version as well but if you are in doubt choose the LTS version.

 ### What now?

 Just run install.sh.
 No sudo or root.
-You only need the sudo password later if you don't have Grunt and want the script to install it for you.
+You only need the sudo password later if you don't have `grunt-cli` and want the script to install it for you.

 And that's it!
 I hope this script works for you.